input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 <summary>🔍 How 128-bit Confidence gives 3435 Slots ?</summary>
 <p>

-## 📦 Guaranteeing Honest Block Inclusion with 128-bit Confidence in our context
+<span style="display:block; font-size:1.25em; font-weight:bold"> 📦 Guaranteeing Honest Block Inclusion with 128-bit Confidence in our context </span>

 We want to make sure that, in any given interval of $N$ slots, there's **at least one honest block** produced — with a failure probability of at most $2^{-128}$ (which is a standard for cryptographic security).